jiri-otoupal/LicensingPy/README.md

 For issues and questions:
 1. Check this README for common solutions
 2. Review the example code above
-3. Test with the demo command: `python -m licensing.cli demo`
+3. Test with the demo command: `licensingpy demo`
 4. Verify your file structure and permissions

 ## 🎯 Example Project Structure